Pennsylvania Flash Floods and Canadian Wildfires: Search for Missing Children and Updates on Air Quality and Heat Wave

 County commissioners signed an emergency declaration in response to the flooding.

-Other parts of the Northeast began to dry out Monday after heavy weekend rains caused flash flooding in parts of New Hampshire, Massachusetts, Connecticut, New York and New Jersey.
+Other parts of the Northeast began to dry out Monday following heavy weekend rains caused flash flooding in parts of New Hampshire, Massachusetts, Connecticut, New York and New Jersey.
 New Jersey Governor Phil Murphy declared a state of emergency on Sunday.

 The Vermont Emergency Management Agency reported that swift water rescue teams carried out six other rescues overnight.
 The agency also monitors areas at risk of landslides.